 If someone in the water appears to be shocked, do not jump in and try to save them.
 You will most likely end up shocked as well.
 Instead, turn off the power, call for help and throw in a lifesaver in the water.
 Electric Shock Drowning is very serious and until recently, there has been very little public awareness about ESD.
 But still, electric shock drowning continues to kill innocent victims, especially in tourist places such as Las Vegas where many escape to for fun in the hot summer sun.
-If someone you know has suffered ESD, seek out legal help from a personal injury attorney in Las Vegas who can fight for the compensation they deserve.
+If someone you know has suffered ESD, seek out legal help from a lawyer who can fight for the compensation they deserve.

 Harris & Harris Injury Lawyers has over 15 years of experience handling all types of personal injury cases throughout Nevada, including the rare Electric Shock Drowning.
 We fight hard for victims of this “deadly killer” to ensure justice and fair compensation is met.
-Give us a call at (702) 384-1414 to speak to a premises liability attorney in Las Vegas.
+Give us a call at (702) 384-1414.